abpframework/eShopOnAbp/README.md

 - Wait until all applications are up!

-	- You can check running application from tye dashboard ([localhost:8000](http://127.0.0.1:8000/))
+	- You can check the running application from `tye` dashboard ([localhost:8000](http://127.0.0.1:8000/))
-	- **Note**: If you see all of your applications keep restarting on tye dashboard or tye console, you may be facing ssl certificate issues.
+	- **Note**: If you see all of your applications keep restarting on `tye` dashboard or `tye` console, you may be facing SSL certificate issues.
 To diagnose the problems better, check any application logs.
-If it is related with SSL, developer certificate creation may have failed because of powershell issues regarding authorization.
-Check the powershell script running configuration and set policy for your local machine as:
+If it is related to SSL, developer certificate creation may have failed because of Powershell issues regarding authorization.
+Check the PowerShell script running configuration and set the policy for your local machine as follows:
 	```bash
 	Get-ExecutionPolicy -list
 	Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine